OpenMoonRay/openmoonray-docs/docs/scene-classes/geometry/RdlCurveGeometry.md

         default: []

-        <p class="jekyll-theme-minimal scene-class-attr-comment">If the curves are in motion, the second motion step is stored in this attribute</p>
+        <p class="scene-class-attr-comment">If the curves are in motion, the second motion step is stored in this attribute</p>

     </p>